HEIGVD-Course-PDI/pdi-lab-markov/README.md

 We repeat these steps in a loop until the end of the simulation.

-#### Todo

-- [ ] Complete the code in the file `./models/worm.py` to implement this model.

 ### 2.2 - SIR model

+To implement the Gillespie algorithm for the SIR model, complete the code in the file `./models/sir.py`.

-The previously implemented model is called *SIR model* for Susceptible - Infected - Recovered.
+This model is called *SIR model* for Susceptible - Infected - Recovered.
 The SIR model is used to describe the behavior of epidemics.
 In fact, it has been used to model the propagation of the Corona virus in 2020.

 However, this model is not realistic for computers: computers do not have an immune system and do not heal by themselves.
 They have to be patched by the system administrators.

-Before developing a more realistic model, let's first save the SIR model.

 #### Todo

-- [ ] Copy the file `models/worm.py` and rename it `models/sir.py`.
-- [ ] Change the file name of the generated plot to `sir_infection_simulation.png`.
+- [ ] Implement the Gillespie algorithm in the `./models/sir.py` file.
 - [ ] Run the simulation to generate the plot for the SIR model.
+- [ ] Answer the questions in file `Questions-worm.md`, section 2.2.

 ### 2.3 - Realistic computer worm model

-In the following, edit the `models/worm.py` file to implement a more realistic model for computer worms.
+Let's implement a more realistic model for computer worms.

 - We will assume that the system adminstrators can patch infected or vulnerable servers with a *fixed* rate, such as 5 servers per unit of time.
 - They will first patch infected servers, if there are any.